devzgabriel/lupi/README.md

 ## Example Usage

-Here is an example of how to use the `createStoreHook` from the `lupi` library in a React component:
+Here is an example of how to use the `createStore` from the `lupi` library in a React component:

 ```tsx
 import { createStore } from 'lupi';